abpframework/abp/docs/en/Blog-Posts/2021-11-02 v5_0_Beta/POST.md

 ![Enable Using Previews of the .NET SDK ](use-preview-visual-studio.png)

-Alternatively you can download the latest Visual Studio 2022 preview to run/create the .NET 6 projects.
+Alternatively you can download the latest **Visual Studio 2022** preview to run/create the .NET 6 projects.
 We have tested the ABP solution with the Visual Studio 2022 `17.0.0 Preview 4.1`.
 Check out https://visualstudio.microsoft.com/vs/preview/ for more information.

 ### Migration Notes & Breaking Changes

 This is a major version and there are some breaking changes and upgrade steps.
 Here, a list of important breaking changes in this version:

 * Upgraded to .NET 6.0-rc.1, so you need to move your solution to .NET 6.0 if you want to use the ABP 5.0.
+* Upgraded to Bootstrap 5.
+This is the most important breaking change in ABP 5.0 and you should take care of it.
 * `IRepository` doesn't inherit from `IQueryable` anymore.
 It was already made obsolete in 4.2.
 * Removed NGXS and states from the Angular UI.
-* Removed gulp dependency from the MVC / Razor Pages UI in favor of `abp install-libs` command of ABP CLI.
+* Removed gulp dependency from the MVC / Razor Pages UI in favor of `abp install-libs` command of the ABP CLI.
-* Deprecated EntityCreatingEventData, EntityUpdatingEventData, EntityDeletingEventData and EntityChangingEventData classes.
+* Deprecated `EntityCreatingEventData`, `EntityUpdatingEventData`, `EntityDeletingEventData` and `EntityChangingEventData` classes.
 See [#9897](https://github.com/abpframework/abp/issues/9897).

 Please see the [migration document](https://docs.abp.io/en/abp/5.0/Migration-Guides/Abp-5_0) for all the details.
 You can also see all [the closed issues and pull request](https://github.com/abpframework/abp/releases/tag/5.0.0-beta.1) on GitHub.

-## What's new with Beta 1?
+## What's new with 5.0?

-In this section, I will introduce some major features released with beta 1.
+In this section, I will introduce some major features released with beta version.

 ### Static (Generated) Client Proxies for C# and JavaScript